Your council tax contributes to the services we provide, your district, borough or parish council, Police Authority and Fire and Rescue Service.

 Visit your local district or borough council for this service

 In North Yorkshire this service is delivered by your local district or borough council.
 They handle account queries, annual notifications, appeals, backdated claims, band reductions, discounts, exemptions, overpayments, new benefit claims and benefit renewals.
 They also deal with any changes in personal or financial circumstances that may affect benefit claims, and discretionary housing payments.
-Click your approximate location on the map to be taken to your district council.

 Why does my council tax bill include a separate line for adult social care?

-The Government has recently identified that councils that provide social care services are under increasing pressure for services at a time of reducing funding.
+The government has recently identified that councils that provide social care services are under increasing pressure for services at a time of reducing funding.

 Therefore, the Chancellor of the Exchequer presented authorities across the country that deliver adult social care with the flexibility to raise an additional precept of up to two per cent without breaching the council tax referendum threshold.
 This must be used entirely for adult social care.